Publisher Council on Foreign Relations

 In the near term, the United States and its partners should pursue the following initiatives to ensure the global recovery is a success:

-The Group of Twenty (G20) meeting of finance ministers and bank governors agreed on a two step process to reduce persistently large imbalances between countries with current-account surpluses (notably China) and those with deficits (notably the United States).
+During the April 14-15, 2011, Group of Twenty (G20) meeting of finance ministers and bank governors in Washington, DC, the group agreed on a two step process to reduce persistently large imbalances between countries with current-account surpluses (notably China) and those with deficits (notably the United States).
 The plan also charged the International Monetary Fund with identifying factors that drive countries to accumulate massive surpluses or deficits.
 However, building unanimous consensus on the outcome of these independent assessments is notoriously difficult.
 The risk is that national politicians will despair of a multilateral solution and will resort to unilateral sanctions, as suggested by a bill in the U.S. Congress that would punish China for alleged currency manipulation.
 Because unilateral measures could result in retaliation and escalation, the United States and its partners must display leadership by affirmatively supporting the G20 process.
 Both China and the United States recognize that it is in their own interest to address imbalances, so an international understanding about benchmarks of progress should not be impossible.

 Unfortunately, G20 leaders made only limited progress on these issues due to heightened tension over the eurozone and their own economic concerns.